 1) Determine how much you spent last year

 This is the first step with any budget.
 Past behaviors are good indicators of future behavior.
-Go back over past receipts and see how much you spent in various categories such as gifts, food, and entertainment.
+Review past receipts and see how much you spent in various categories such as gifts, food, and entertainment.

 2) Take stock of your current situation